Archive The Best Wi-Fi Routers You Can Buy for Parental Controls

 Router without Parental Controls

 When you already have a router, but it doesn’t have parental controls, there are several options.
-You can upgrade your router, you can get parental control software or you can put parental controls on your home internet.
+You can upgrade your router, you can get parental control software, or you can set up parental controls on your home internet.

 The built-in parental controls that most routers have aren’t the best on the market.
-If you want to control specific devices, without changing the router settings constantly, or if you are looking for specific tools to monitor your child’s internet usage, you can download Safes.
+If you want to control specific devices without changing the router settings constantly, or if you are looking for specific tools to monitor your child’s internet usage, you can download Safes and begin protecting your child’s digital experience.
 Safes makes it possible to easily monitor and manage your child’s electronics usage.
-Safes offers multiple admin accounts to monitor your child’s account.
-The features include:

 • Website content filtering: blocks out inappropriate websites that contain violence, hate speech, and pornography.
 Parents can also select specific content categories.

-• Application blocking: This feature denies the child access to specific applications based on the parent’s choice or aging rate.
+• Application blocking: This feature denies the child access to specific applications based on the parent’s choice or age rating.
 Parents can update their selections at any time.
+It also allows them to set time limits for their children’s device and app usage.

 • Content management: This helps parents monitor and set boundaries for content and communication accessible on children’s devices.
 It reports on voice calls and text messages, app installations, social media usage, suspicious photos, and alarming words.